CoinFabrik/xlink-docs/developers/contracts/xlink-staking.md

 2. **Rewards accrual**.
 Rewards earned through the external staking protocol are periodically restaked, generating automatic compound interest for stakers.
 3. **Unstaking**.
 Users can withdraw their staked tokens, which include accumulated restaked rewards, at any time.

 These are the main three features of the `xlink-staking` contract.
-Each of these has an impact on the contract storage and generates on-chain events, which are listened by the XLink off-chain components to perform actions.
+Each of these has an impact on the contract storage and generates on-chain events, which are listened by the XLink off-chain components to facilitate corresponding external staking operations.

 ### Shares-based staking

 The system utilizes **shares** instead of token amounts to represent users' staking positions.
-Shares provide a fixed representation of the users' proportional ownership of the total amount staked, which intrinsically grows over time due the reinvestment of the staking rewards.
+Shares provide a fixed representation of the users' proportional ownership of the total amount staked, which intrinsically grows over time due to the reinvestment of the staking rewards.

 ## Reward accrual

 The account for the restaked rewards is permissionlessly performed by **updaters**, who submit messages signed by **validators**.
-This action is performed via the [`add-rewards`](#add-rewards) function and its the core operation of the liquid staking mechanism.
+This action is performed via the [`add-rewards`](#add-rewards) function and it's the core operation of the liquid staking mechanism.

 Validators are XLink protocol actors responsible for maintaining the system's integrity and synchronization.
 In this sense, their role includes generating a **proof** whenever rewards are successfully collected and restaked in the external protocol.